Frequent Set user settings to driver failed error? It is caused by Alps Pointing device drive. Here's a simple fix to solve the issue.

 3. Delete Apoint2k Folder and Apoint.Exe File

 According to some reddit and Microsoft support threads, users have told that deleting the Apoint.exe file and in fact, the entire Apoint2k folder solved the problem.
+Before proceeding to the next steps, create a full backup of your system just in case.

 1. First, open the File Explorer by pressing the Win + E keyboard shortcut.